She Loves Biscotti

 A pinterest pin entitled fregola salad with lentils.

 Fregola pasta with lentils, sun-dried tomatoes, black olives, and fresh herbs are just some of the healthy ingredients in this Italian pasta salad.
-Great tasting and as an added bonus, the leftovers of this fregola recipe make the best-packed lunches!
+Great tasting and as a bonus, the leftovers of this fregola recipe make the best-packed lunches!

 There are 2 bowls filled with Lentil Pasta Salad.